At Premera, we serve 2 million people—from individuals and families to Fortune 100 employer groups.

 In addition, our plans, tools, and health support resources empower your employees and their covered dependents to take control of their health and healthcare dollars, ultimately helping you manage costs and improve employee productivity.

-To learn more about our 2019 plans, talk with a Premera representative or producer.
+To learn more about our 2020 and 2019 plans, talk with a Premera representative or producer.

 Get predictable costs without the risk.
 We will assume all of the financial risk and pay your employees' claims.
 You pay a stable, monthly premium.